PetrychenkoDV/handler/README.md

 2 step - created checking function by tokens in text `eventHasToken()`

-3 step - created a method for analyzing the received events `checkEvents()`
+3 step - created a function for analyzing the received events `checkEvents()`

 4 step - wrote JSON file with checked events `checked-events.json`